 If at this point you have learned about router tear-out, or chatter, both of which will leave a un-even surface.
 You will need to know how to repair them.
 I use automotive body filler.
 It hardens in about 10 minutes and is very easy to sand.
-The reason this is important, the second router pass will duplicate every irregularity that resulted from the first router pass.
+The reason it is important to fill the irregularities, the second router pass will duplicate every irregularity that resulted from the first router pass.
 So take a few moments to smooth any bad wood.
 The body filler will have directions.

 Continue the shaping process.
-The part of the body that has already been routed will act as the template for the second routing process you are now doing.
+The part of the body that has already been routed will act as the template for the second routing pass.
+See #2 above.
 Again, remove small amounts of wood in slow passes until the router is no longer cutting.
 You are through with phase one.